-The information in this post was correct at the time of publishing.
-However, please be aware of future changes.
+The information in this post was believed to be correct at the time of publishing.
+However, please be aware of possible future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.

-Please note that Pretest Plus is an independent publisher of practice tests and not affiliated with or endorsed by the publishers of the ISEB Common Pre-test or any other Pre-test publisher.
+Please note that Pretest Plus is an independent publisher of practice tests and not affiliated with or endorsed by the publishers of the ISEB Common Pre-test or any other pre-test publisher.